 In order to control design and location of the houses and other improvements to be constructed, erected, placed, or installed (hereinafter “improvements”) upon the lots in the Subdivision, the Declarant hereby creates and Architectural Review Committee (hereinafter “Committee”) for the purpose of reviewing, approving, suggesting changes to, and rejecting plans and specifications for such improvements (regardless of when such Improvements are made), and the landscaping of each lot.

 This committee is also created for the purpose of reviewing, approving, suggesting changes to, and rejecting swimming pools, outbuildings, boat houses, ramps, piers, driveways, enclosures for satellite dishes, and if Declarant so desires, for mailbox design.
-This committee will be responsible for the control of size, color, materials, and content of rental and sales signs in this subdivision, and for the approval or disapproval of boats, boat trailers, house trailers, motor homes, tractor trailer trucks, or any other such vehicle, that are kept or maintained or located upon any lot unless located within enclosed garages.
+This committee will be responsible for the control of size, color, materials, and content of rental and sales signs in this subdivision, and for the approval or disapproval of boats, boat trailers, house trailers, motor homes, tractor-trailer trucks, or any other such vehicle, that are kept or maintained or located upon any lot unless located within enclosed garages.
 The committee will also be responsible for the control of temporary construction shelters of vehicles in the subdivision.
-The ARC meets the 2nd Monday of each month at 5 pm.
+The ARC meets the 2nd Thursday of each month at 5 pm.

 Additional information is available on this website under the ARC menu item.